 Gyantse is surrounded by hills with vast valley around it.
-It is nestling at the foot of this natural amphitheatre.
-From the hills above Gyantse you can get a view of it.
+It is nestling at the foot of this natural amphitheater.
+From the hills above Gyantse, you can get a view of it.
 You can see whitewashed houses and narrow, winding streets of the old town.
-Along the western side of the town there is a new road leading to the main entrance of the Pelkor Choede monastery complex.
+Along the western side of the town, there is a new road leading to the main entrance of the Pelkor Choede monastery complex.
 The town is dominated by a high, barren peak.
 Along the ridge of the peak sprout the walls of the Dzong, or fort.

 Gyantse fort was constructed in the 14th century to protect Lhasa from the South.
-Original wall was built earlier, and was approximately 3 km long.
+The original wall was built earlier and was approximately 3 km long.

 Gyantse first came to prominence during the fifteenth century, when it served as the capital of a small kingdom.
 The kingdom was established by a series of enterprising warlords from the region.
 Historically, Gyantse was the third largest town in Tibet, after Lhasa and Shigatse.
 In recent years, many Chinese moved to Tibet and new towns grew at a faster rate than Gyantse.

-Pelkor Choede monastery was founded in 1418 by the first Penchen Lama.
-The red-walled Pelkor Chode was once a compound of 15 monasteries that brought together three different orders of Tibetan Buddhism, a rare in stance of multi-denominational tolerance.
-Nine of the monasteries belonged to Gelugpa sect, three belonged to Sakyapa, and another three belonged to the obscure Buton suborder whose head monastery was Shalu near Shigatse.
+Pelkor Choede monastery was founded in 1418 by the first Panchen Lama.
+The red-walled Pelkor Chode was once a compound of 15 monasteries that brought together three different orders of Tibetan Buddhism, a rare instance of multi-denominational tolerance.
+Nine of the monasteries belonged to the Gelugpa sect, three belonged to Sakyapa, and another three belonged to the obscure Buton suborder whose head monastery was Shalu near Shigatse.

 Gyantse Kumbum Chorten was commissioned by a Gyantse prince in 1427, the Gyantse Kumbum is the town’s main attraction.
 The 35 meters high chorten, with its white layers trimmed with decorative stripes and its crown-like golden dome, is awe-inspiring.